aswinvk28/computer-mouse-controller/README.md

 To move the mouse pointer based on the head pose, facial landmarks that use eye coordination, detected face and gaze estimation.

 ## Project Set Up and Installation

 *TODO:* Explain the setup procedures to run your project.
 For instance, this can include your project directory structure, the models you need to download and where to place them etc. Also include details about how to install the dependencies your project requires.

+The virtual environment consists of: opencv, ipython, numpy and uses python 3.6 version

+### Virtual Environment

 ```bash